Fear is contagious, but so is courage

 Question: Does this mean I should just pretend everything is fine when it’s not?

-Answer: Not at all.
-That’s toxic positivity.
+Answer: No. That’s toxic positivity.
 This is about how you address the problem.
 You acknowledge the reality without being consumed by the emotion of fear.
 You lead with a solution-focused mindset, which is the essence of practical courage.

 Question: What if I’m the one feeling afraid?
 How can I spread courage then?